Hurence/logisland/logisland-documentation/developer/documentation/documentation.rst

     @ExtraDetailFile("./details/common-processors/AddFields-Detail.rst")

-Be sure to create needed subfolder if not already exist.
+Be sure to create the needed subfolders if they not already exist.

 ConfigurableComponent Method used
 +++++++++++++++++++++++++++++++++

-Each components is instantiated as a ConfigurableComponent, then we use the method :
+Each component is instantiated as a ConfigurableComponent, then we use the method :

 .. code:: java